 Individual Counseling at The Treatment Center

-At The Treatment Center, our treatment programs are designed to not only help you overcome your habits of substance abuse, but to also explore and treat any underlying issues— mental or physical— that may be contributing to your addiction.
-Each treatment plan is tailored, allowing us to treat any unique physical, psychological and emotional dependencies that may be driving your addiction.
+Treatment programs are designed to not only help you overcome your habits of substance abuse but to also explore and treat any underlying issues, mental or physical, that may be contributing to your addiction.
+Personalized plans are tailored, allowing for treatment of any unique physical, psychological and emotional dependencies that may be driving your addiction.

-As part of our holistic approach to treating the disease of addiction each of our patients receives one-on-one therapy at our facility.
+As part of a holistic approach to treating the disease of addiction, patients often receive one-on-one therapy at treatment facilities.
 Including individual counseling in your treatment plan means your therapist will help provide insight that will aid in your addiction recovery and the overall healing process.
-Our team of qualified professionals have decades of experience, and will work with you to build a personalized addiction treatment plan that meets your needs.
-The Treatment Center and its family of programs are dedicated to restoring your mental, physical and emotional health.
+Qualified professionals can work with you to build a personalized addiction treatment plan that meets your needs.
+The Treatment Center by The Recovery Village and its family of programs are dedicated to restoring your mental, physical and emotional health.

 What is Individual Therapy?